-The Royal Society of Victoria is delighted to congratulate Dr Nisa Salim, the 2020 recipient of the Phillip Law Postdoctoral Award for the Physical Sciences.
+The Royal Society of Victoria is delighted to congratulate Dr Christopher Draper-Joyce, the 2021 recipient of the Phillip Law Postdoctoral Award, and the first to be awarded in the new category of Biomedical and Health Sciences.

-Dr Salim will be presenting a public lecture on her work with the Royal Society of Victoria on Thursday, 26 November at 7pm titled “Inspired by Nature: Engineering Multifunctional Materials,” where she will be presented with the Phillip Law Postdoctoral Award and a prize of $3,000.
+Dr Draper-Joyce will be presenting a public lecture on his work to the Royal Society of Victoria on Thursday, 25 November at 6:30pm titled “Improving Drug Discovery: A Molecular Understanding of Cell Surface Receptors,” where he will be presented with the 2021 Phillip Law Postdoctoral Award and a prize of $3,000.

 About the Phillip Law Postdoctoral Award